 I went Everest Base Camp with Exodus – read all about it in Everest Base Camp Posts

-7. Have loads of fun good books with you in case you start to feel lonely
+7. Tip for Solo Vacations over 40 – Have loads of fun good books with you in case you start to feel lonely

 There is nothing like a good book to keep you company when travelling solo!
 I keep adding to my list – please email me with more suggestions! [email protected] I keep them all in my Amazon shop.
 And I have just launched a range of Ebooks that are aimed at solo travelers!Check out my Solo Travel Ebook Range Here

-I have been twice – once solo which was my first trip.
-It is an absolutely stunning place (dedicated posts to come) and fabulous as a retreat.
+I have been to Kamalaya Koh Samui twice – once solo which was my first trip.
+It is an absolutely stunning place and fabulous as a retreat.
 What elevates it for the solo traveller is the wonderful friendly feel of the place.
-Everyone is so welcoming and that extends to the guests.
+Everyone at Kamalaya is so welcoming and that extends to the guests.
 There are lots of classes and everyone tends to chat with those nearest to them – particularly before the class starts.

 Frequently Asked Questions by those travelling solo over 40: